awc-umd/awc-umd.github.io/casinonight26/README.md

 #### js
 The js directory should only contain two files, site.js for the Navbar's Reduce Motion feature, and splide_modal.js for the Past Event Highlights and Sponsorship section.

+#### AWC 25-26 Prospectus.pdf
+This file is linked at the bottom of casinonight26.html so that potential sponsors can view all our available tiers and benefits.